awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/ttml-and-webvtt-output-captions.md

-# TTML and WebVTT \(ABR\) Output Captions<a name="ttml-and-webvtt-output-captions"></a>
+# IMSC, TTML and WebVTT \(Sidecar\) Output Captions<a name="ttml-and-webvtt-output-captions"></a>

-If your output captions are TTML or WebVTT format, set them up in your outputs according to the following information\.
+If your output captions are IMSC, TTML or WebVTT format, set them up in your outputs according to the following information\.
+For restrictions on IMSC support, see [IMSC Captions Support in AWS Elemental MediaConvert](imsc-captions-support.md)\.

 ## Where to Specify the Captions<a name="where-ttml-and-webvtt-output-captions"></a>